 What do I consider foods that provide superior avian nutrition?
 First we begin with a properly formulated and properly grown sprouting blend.
 The sprouting blends I use and recommend are certified organic, have been formulated to provide complete protein and have a compatible germination and growth rate so they can be grown for 2 to 3 days to reach optimum nutrition.
 I suggest that these sprouting blends make up 50 to 80% of a parrot’s diet.
 The rest of the foods fed can include organic fresh fruit and raw or steamed vegetables, species appropriate nuts.
 I stopped feeding pellets in 2013.
 In place of pellets you can cook the BBFE sprouting blend as a Mash, this recipe is on this website.

-If you know someone who has a bird that is being treated for aspergillosis I will offer them a special discount for personalized nutritional and husbandry consultations.
-To qualify for this discount there is one essential criteria they must meet.
-They must be willing to teach their bird to eat foods that are health promoting from the plan I put together for their bird’s unique physiology and situation.
+In order to heal aspergillosis you must be willing to teach your bird to eat foods that are health promoting from the plan I put together for their bird’s unique physiology and situation.
 This means eliminating all the health destroying foods from their bird’s feeding plan and replacing them with foods that can and will build the bird’s immune system more powerfully than any combination of immune supporting herbs.
 I’ve learned that it takes a special type of person who is willing to work on improving their bird’s diet.
 Are you this type of person?
-If so then email me at firstname.lastname@example.org mention the name of this blog post, “Feeding Parrots: What’s Essential for Good Health”, and the discount and ask for the details on scheduling your personalized consultation for healing aspergillosis.

 My complete three part series on aspergillosis appeared in the November #166, December #167, 2011 and the January #168, 2012 issues of Parrots magazine.